argentsea/docfx/tutorials/sharding.md

 ## Accessing the ShardSets

 In .NET Core, the ShardSets collection is an injectable service.
 The instructions in the [Configuration](configuration.md) section can help you with setup.
 You can reference any ShardSet by name (i.e. a string key), which is also defined during configuration.
+Note that the key name is case/accent/kana sensitive; it must exactly match the value used in your configuration.

 Because it is unlikely that you would need to access more than one ShardSet in the same data access class, your class-level variable should capture only the relevant ShardSet.
 You can access a ShardSet by name (i.e. a string key value):